Lookyloo/har2tree/README.md

 The core dependency is ETE Toolkit, which you can install following the guide on the official website: http://etetoolkit.org/download/

+Note: if you don't want to export the tree to an image using PyQt4, no need to do the virtualenv magic.

 Protip
 ======